 I like to collect Hall of Famers from this set with nice eye appeal regardless of the technical grade.
 There are 21 Hall of Famers with variations numbering 49 different cards.
 I am also going to include Hal Chase's six cards, three poses with two team variations of each.

-I currently have 18 of the 21 Hall of Famers, missing Sam Crawford, Nap Lajoie and Tris Speaker.
-Besides the three missing Hall of Famers, I will be looking for the pose and team variations that I need to complete this collection.
+I currently have 20 of the 21 Hall of Famers, missing only Tris Speaker.
+Besides the one missing Hall of Famer, I will be looking for the pose and team variations that I need to complete this collection.
 I now have four out of six Hal Chase cards that were included in the set.
 I am currently missing 18 of the possible 55 cards that will make up this collection.

 RGold Collection-T205 Gold Border Cobb |